 This publication is designed to provide accurate and authoritative information regarding the subject matter covered.
 It is sold with the complete understanding that the publisher is not engaged in rendering legal, accounting, or other professional services.
 If legal advice or additional expert assistance is required, seek a competent professional, from a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers.

 Why an Owner’s Manual?

-This manual is designed to assist people who will be selling a property or who are receiving monthly payments on a property they have already sold (mortgages, trust deeds or land contracts).
+This manual is designed to assist people selling a property or receiving monthly payments on a property they have already sold (mortgages, trust deeds, or land contracts).

 Although mortgages, trust deeds, and land contracts are relatively simple documents, we suggest you read your documents and this owner’s manual once a year.
 There’s no better way to know your rights as well as your options.

 For valuable advice on how to sell property using Seller Take-Back financing, see “Tips for Selling Property Using Seller Take Back Financing” of this owner’s manual.
 When a property is sold and a Seller Take-Back mortgage is used, the Seller, who is now also the Lender, is called the Mortgagee.
 The Buyer, who is now the Borrower, is called the Mortgagor.
 When a property is sold using a Seller Take Back Trust Deed, the Seller is the Beneficiary; the Buyer is now the Trustor, and there is a third party who acts as the titleholder called the Trustee.
 When a land contract is being used, the terms Purchaser and Seller are used.

 On the Payment Record Keeper (see the back of this manual), write the Buyer’s phone number, mainly if it’s an unlisted number.
 The Buyer’s phone number is handy to have if you need to reach him or her on short notice, if a payment is late, for instance, or if you would like the next payment sent to a summer address.